psarmento/ANIPAR/ispec/README.txt

 iSpec2020 -> please add your iSpec distribution to this folder, as it was too large to include in github

-Keep only the synth/turbospectrum.py file and substitute it in your iSpec distribution, as this routine must be edited for ANIPAR to work properly
+Keep the synth/turbospectrum.py file and every file in synth/__pycache__, and substitute them in your iSpec distribution, as these routines must be edited for ANIPAR to work properly